 First impressions matter.
 You wouldn’t walk into a job interview wearing your pajamas, right?
 The same theory holds for your email address.
 A memorable domain name builds credibility and supports your website branding.
 Even better, a free domain and email hosting are often included with most web hosting plans.

 If you already have a website, check with your hosting provider about your email options.
+Chances are, you have several unused inboxes ready to be configured with just a few clicks.
+Alternatively, consider upgrading to high-powered G Suite or Office 365 packages that combine email-sending power with other productivity and collaboration tools like calendars, spreadsheets, and presentations.
 If you’re starting from scratch, either take a look at our list of the best domain registrars or keep reading for more options.

 A2 Hosting — Best for Free Business Email

 Finding hosts that offer unlimited storage, bandwidth, and email isn’t as hard as it used to be.
 Finding an unlimited hosting provider that provides massive resources with the utmost care and quality, however, can be much more difficult.
 And that’s where A2 Hosting comes in.

 Not only does the company blow the doors off with supremely fast and innovative web hosting services, but A2 Hosting includes unlimited email addresses and other features for free.
 In addition to robust and no-cost spam protection, we also appreciate how customers can choose among three popular pre-installed webmail clients.

 - FREE software for webmail, newsletters, contact forms, list management, and spam filtering